WordPress page builders simplify the task of creating beautiful websites and styling content.

-Developed by Odie Themes, GutenBook is a simple blogging WordPress theme that is free to download.
-It was designed for the WordPress block editor and places all settings in the WordPress theme customiser.
+Developed by Odie Themes, GutenBook is a simple blogging WordPress theme that’s free to download.
+It was designed for the WordPress block editor, and places all settings in the WordPress theme customiser.

-GutenBook has settings for modifying colours and displaying a text header or image header on all pages, but for the most part, GutenBook is a basic design with just a few options.
+It has settings for modifying colors and displaying a text header or image header on all pages, but, for the most part, it’s a basic design with just a few options.

 Despite being designed for the built-in WordPress block editor, GutenBook will work with any WordPress page builder.

-I believe that Gutenbook is the perfect WordPress theme for a simple blog, however its lack of customisation options will frustrate some of you.
+I believe it’s the perfect WordPress theme for a simple blog, but its lack of customisation options will frustrate some of you.

 Page Builder Framework is a fast-loading minimal WordPress theme that was designed to work with any WordPress page builder.

-All settings can be found within the WordPress theme customiser, however a dedicated theme settings page links to key settings such as your logo, header, footer and navigation menu.
+All of the settings can be found within the WordPress theme customiser, but a dedicated theme settings page links to key settings such as your logo, header, footer and navigation menu.

-For just $58 per year, you can gain access to 14 premium addons.
-Premium features include a sticky navigation menu, advanced blog layouts, custom sections and call to action buttons.
+For just $58 a year, you can gain access to 14 premium addons, including a sticky navigation menu, advanced blog layouts, custom sections and call-to-action buttons.

-Whether you opt for the free or premium version of Page Builder Framework, I highly recommend checking Page Builder Framework out.
+Whether you opt for the free or premium version, I highly recommend checking it out.

-PageBuilderly is a one-page WordPress theme that has been optimised for page builders and landing pages.
-It is a multi-purpose design that is suitable for many different websites, however the developers have also released a child theme for PageBuilderly called Blog Builderly which is more suitable for blogs.
+PageBuilderly is a one-page WordPress theme that’s been optimised for page builders and landing pages.
+It’s a multipurpose design that’s suitable for many different websites.
+However, the developers have also released a child theme for it called Blog Builderly, which is more suitable for blogs.

 Like most WordPress themes that have been created with page builders in mind, PageBuilderly places all settings in the WordPress theme customiser.

-The free version only offers a few basic styling options so is quite restrictive.
+The free version only offers a few basic styling options, so it’s quite restrictive.

 PageBuildery Pro, which retails from only $29, is the better solution, as it adds improved header options, social media integration and better widget support.

 Shoptimizer is a premium WooCommerce theme that uses Elementor to create content pages and advanced shopping layouts.
-Developed by CommerceGurus, the theme has been optimised for speed and contains hundreds of settings to help you increase sales and conversions.
+Developed by CommerceGurus, the theme has been optimised for speed, and contains hundreds of settings to help you to increase sales and conversions.